-34 ERA management and administration (incl.
-Meetings, missions, other costs), in 2022 shown under Strategic Statement 1 (Fees and charges), 8, and 9.
+&lt;sup>37 ERA management and administration (incl.
+Meetings, missions, other costs)

-35 Distribution of resources is based on the real allocation of FTEs between projects/services.
+&lt;sup>38 Distribution of resources is based on the real allocation of FTEs between projects/services.
 While 3 CAs are envisaged for System Pillar and 1 CA for IPA in terms of headcount, other staff with TA contracts are also allocated to support these streams of work.

-$^{^{\}rm 36}$ Amount on Grants, Contrib. & SLAs reflect the actual cash flows, not the real staff cost i - General revenues
+&lt;sup>39 Amount on Grants, Contrib. & SLAs reflect the actual cash flows, not the real staff cost i - General revenues

 Annex III.
-Financial Resources 2023-2025
+Financial Resources 2024-2026